ryanofori/Prometheus/README.md

 * Player calls shop method in Battle_System.
 * Shop loads stock of Weapons and Consumables.
 * Player has options of looking at  'Weapons (1)', 'Consumables (2)' or leaving.
-* Items are currently categorized as: weapons and consumables (potions, etc).
+* Items are currently categorized as: weapons and items
 * Player is allowed to back out a level like say (Store -> Weapons (types 'back' or key mapped to it) -> Store.
 * Player buys one item at a time.
 (No shopping cart)